 About the Panelists

-Dr. Joey Fung is an Associate Professor of Psychology at Fuller Theological Seminary.
+Joey Fung is associate professor of psychology at Fuller Theological Seminary.
 Her research interests lie in parenting, mindfulness, and culture and child psychopathology.
-Together with her students and colleagues, she is conducting research on school-based prevention intervention for ethnic minority youths, spirituality and mindfulness, and identifying nontraditional delivery systems of mental health care in international settings.
-Learn more about Dr. Fung’s work.
+Together with her students and colleagues, Dr. Fung is conducting research on school-based prevention intervention for ethnic minority youths, spirituality and mindfulness, and identifying nontraditional delivery systems of mental health care in international settings.